The Bankrate promise

 - Sporting equipment

-When you might need scheduled personal property coverage
+Do I need a scheduled personal property endorsement?

-If you own a high-end bike, expensive jewelry or antiques handed down in your family, it may be worth it to purchase scheduled personal property coverage.
-Review the policy sub-limits for these items in your homeowners insurance policy to see if any of the items listed above are valued higher than the sublimit.
-If you only have coverage for $1,500 in jewelry but you have $15,000 worth, you may want to schedule the more expensive pieces–or all of them–if you want the broader claim coverage protection offered by the scheduled personal property endorsement.
+If you own a high-end bike, expensive jewelry or antiques handed down in your family, you may want to purchase scheduled personal property coverage.
+Review the policy sublimits for these items in your homeowners insurance policy to see if any of the items listed above are valued higher than the sublimits.
+If you only have coverage for $1,500 in jewelry but you have $15,000 worth, you may want to schedule the more expensive pieces — or all of them — if you want the broader coverage offered by the scheduled personal property endorsement.

-This may also be the best option if you do not have an appraisal or if the cost to have the items evaluated is too much.
-If you choose this option, claims will be limited to the same covered perils as the homeowners policy and does not extend the broader protection a scheduled endorsement does.
-You will also be subject to the policy deductible if you do file a claim, which affects the amount you receive to replace or repair the item.
+If you choose not to schedule your personal property or insure it with blanket coverage, claims will be limited to the same covered perils as your homeowners policy.
+You will also be subject to the homeowners policy deductible if you do file a claim, which affects the payment amount you receive to replace or repair the item.

-However, if you do not own high-value items or the sub-limit is enough to cover your personal belongings, it may not be worth the extra cost to some homeowners.
+If you do not own high-value items or if the homeowners policy sublimit is enough coverage for you, it may not be worth the extra cost for additional coverage.
 The price for scheduled personal property is determined by the carrier, item and value, but is generally inexpensive compared to the cost to replace an item, if it is replaceable.